All You Need To Know About The Grenada Underwater Sculpture Park

 To detail further the interaction between the sculptures and marine life, an excerpt from the TED Talk elaborates: “Sponges look like veins across the faces.
 Staghorn coral morphs the form.
 Fireworms scrawl white lines as they feed.
 Tunicates explode from the faces.
 Sea urchins crawl across the bodies feeding at night.
 Coralline algae apply a kind of purple paint.
 The deepest red I’ve ever seen in my life lives underwater.
 Gorgonian fans oscillate with the waves.
 Purple sponges breathe water like air.
 And grey angelfish glide silently overhead.”

-Some have described the experience of seeing the underwater statues as both “spectacular and haunting”, others as “near-psychedelic” with all the colours and other changes that have been incorporated as life progresses underwater.
+Some have described the experience of exploring the underwater sculpture park as both “spectacular and haunting”, others as “near-psychedelic” with all the colours and other changes that have been incorporated as life progresses underwater.

 It’s not difficult to find the Underwater Sculpture Park once in Grenada.
 It is located off the coast of Moliniere Point.
 You can get there either by taxi, bus, or private car.
 Some people even take the 45-minute walk to the area from St. George’s.
 If you’re trying to cut costs, buses are a good option, but if you’d like to get there quickly without the hassle of waiting for a bus to go there and once you’re ready to leave, a cab or a rental is the better option.
 Driving from Grand Anse takes under 30 minutes, while you can get there from St. George’s in about 10 minutes.
 Entry to the marine protected area is free, but you may need to pay a small fee to dive.